Biology MBiol (Honours) 2025 entry

 • Research Methods in Biology: develops essential academic and transferable skills, with major emphasis on problem solving.
 This is achieved through a combination of interactive lectures, independent data-handling workshops and group work on a mini research project.

-You also take three of the modules listed below.
+You also take at least three of the modules listed below:

 • Applied Molecular Biology: examines case studies to provide examples of how molecular biology techniques are applied in research to address real-life questions and problems.